 Although the original purpose of Stupa was to enshrine the relics of great spiritual teachers, they are also constructed for many other auspicious reasons.
-At the Sacred site they commemorate the major events; at cross-road, mountain pass, and on the pilgrimage routes they offer a focus for religious devotion.
-As the stabilizer, removers of the hindrance, illness, and epidemics, they bring peace to the strife-torn land. longevity of local inhabitants and a sense of harmony to the environment.
+At the Sacred site they commemorate the significant events; at cross-road, mountain pass, and on the pilgrimage routes they offer a focus for religious devotion.
+As the stabilizer, removers of the hindrance, illness, and epidemics, they bring peace to the strife-torn land, longevity of local inhabitants and a sense of harmony to the environment.

 In Tibet, mummified bodies of highly realized Masters are sometimes enshrined in lavishly gilded and jeweled stupa.
 Three most popular tomb stupas in Tibet are; the tomb stupa of fifth Dalai Lama in Potala Palace, tomb stupa of Lama Tsongkapa (the founder of Gelugpa sect) in Ganden monastery in Lhasa and the tomb stupa of tenth Panchen Lama in Tashi Lhunpo monastery in Shigatse.
 The Large reliquary stupa of great fifth Dalai Lama is glided with over three and a half tons of gold leaf and embellished with thousands of large precious stone and pearls.

 The stupas have three parts, Throne base, drone and harmika spire.
 Symbolize the body, speech, and mind of Buddha.
-The unit of Stupa represents the greatest nature of enlightened mind.
+The unit of Stupa represents the greatest nature of enlightened bell-shaped.

 Types of Tibetan Buddhist Stupa

 1) Lotus Blossom Stupa

 The stupa of heaped lotuses or Lotus blossom stupa, commemorate the Buddha birth in the royal Lumbini Garden on the seventh day of the fourth lunar month in year 563 BC.
 His father Shuddhodana, is said to have erected a stupa in this design to commemorate this event.
 At birth Buddha took seven steps in each direction from which lotus sprang, symbolizing his immediate resolve to embark on the path of four immeasurables.
 Four steps of this stupa are circular and decorated with lotus petal design.
 A tradition also exists of constructing seven heaped lotus steps to represent Buddha’s first action.
 This stupa is also known as the birth of the Sugata Stupa.

 2) Stupa of the Conquest of Mara.